dairytech/AgOpenGPS/README.md

 Included is an application, and source folders, ino's for steering and rate control and a built in NMEA simulators.

-It has English, German, SPanish, French, italian, Dutch and Russian Language - But haven't been updated in far too long.
+It has English, German, Spanish, French, italian, Dutch and Russian Language - But haven't been updated in far too long.

+# development/building

+First you have to generate a certificate.
+To do this, you right-click on the project in the project-view and go to "signing".
+There you click on the button to generate a test certificate.
+If this doesn't work ("Access Denied"), you have to make the folder "C:\ProgramData\Microsoft\Crypto\RSA\MachineKeys" writable by you user (right click on the folder -> settings -> sercurity -> change it).

+Then you to the menu "Build" and choose the point "Publish".
+Execute the published application.